ALTIBASE/Documents/Manuals/Altibase_7.2/kor/Error Message Reference.md

 **Cause:** The system failed to invoke the cond_signal() function.

-**Action: ** - Refer to the error number for the exact cause of failure.
+**Action:** Refer to the error number for the exact cause of failure.
 Check the error number from the trace log and contact Altibase's Support Center (http://support.altibase.com).

 **#115, rpERR_FATAL_ThrCondDestroy = Failed to invoke the cond_destroy() system function**